Discover the career path of Jennifer Lawrence, from the first major opportunity to industry-changing achievements.

 In 2013, Jennifer Lawrence won the BAFTA Award for Best Actress in a Supporting Role for playing an unpredictable wife in the black comedy American Hustle.

-In 2014, Jennifer Lawrence collaborated with Omaze to host a fundraising contest for the 2015 Special Olympics World Summer Games as part of the premiere of "The Hunger Games: Mockingjay – Part 1".
+In 2014, Jennifer Lawrence collaborated with Omaze to host a fundraising contest for the Special Olympics games as part of the premiere of "The Hunger Games: Mockingjay – Part 1".

 In 2014, Jennifer Lawrence starred in "Mockingjay – Part 1", the third installment of The Hunger Games film series.
-For the film's soundtrack, she recorded the song "The Hanging Tree", which charted on international singles charts.
+She also recorded the song "The Hanging Tree" for the film's soundtrack, which charted on international singles charts.

-In 2014, Jennifer Lawrence starred in Serena and reprised her role as Mystique in X-Men: Days of Future Past.
+In 2014, Jennifer Lawrence starred in Serena, which was filmed in 2012, and reprised her role as Mystique in X-Men: Days of Future Past, which became the highest-grossing film in the X-Men series to that point.

 In 2015, Jennifer Lawrence founded the Jennifer Lawrence Foundation, which advocates for the Boys & Girls Clubs of America and the Special Olympics.

-In 2015, Jennifer Lawrence partnered with Chideo to raise funds for the 2015 Special Olympics World Summer Games by screening her film "Serena".
-She also collaborated with Omaze to host a fundraising contest for the games as part of the premiere of "The Hunger Games: Mockingjay – Part 1".
+In 2015, Jennifer Lawrence partnered with Chideo to raise funds for the 2015 Special Olympics World Summer Games by screening her film Serena.

-In 2015, Jennifer Lawrence received a Golden Globe Award for portraying businesswoman Joy Mangano in the biopic Joy.
+In 2015, Jennifer Lawrence received a Golden Globe Award for her portrayal of businesswoman Joy Mangano in the biopic Joy.

 In 2015, Jennifer Lawrence starred in "Mockingjay – Part 2", the final installment of The Hunger Games film series.
-The film grossed over $650 million worldwide.
+During filming, a fog machine malfunction caused a near-suffocation incident for Lawrence in a tunnel.

-In 2015, Jennifer Lawrence was the world's highest-paid actress.
+In 2015, Jennifer Lawrence was recognized as the world's highest-paid actress.

-In 2016, Jennifer Lawrence donated $2 million to the Kosair Children's Hospital in Louisville.
-The donation was used to establish a cardiac intensive care unit named after her foundation.
+In 2016, Jennifer Lawrence donated $2 million to the Kosair Children's Hospital in Louisville to set up a cardiac intensive care unit named after her foundation.

-In 2016, Jennifer Lawrence narrated the documentary "A Beautiful Planet" and played Mystique in "X-Men: Apocalypse".
-She also starred in the science fiction romance "Passengers" alongside Chris Pratt, receiving $20 million and top billing for the film.
-She won Favorite Movie Actress at the 43rd People's Choice Awards.
+In 2016, Jennifer Lawrence narrated "A Beautiful Planet", played Mystique in "X-Men: Apocalypse" (receiving mixed reviews), and starred in "Passengers".
+She won Favorite Movie Actress at the 43rd People's Choice Awards and later expressed regret over starring in "Passengers".

-In 2016, Jennifer Lawrence was the world's highest-paid actress.
+In 2016, Jennifer Lawrence was again recognized as the world's highest-paid actress.

 In 2017, Jennifer Lawrence starred in Darren Aronofsky's psychological horror film "Mother!".
-Her role proved grueling, and she was put on supplemental oxygen and dislocated a rib during production.
+The intense role proved grueling for her, resulting in supplemental oxygen and a dislocated rib.
+The film polarized audiences.

 In 2018, Jennifer Lawrence formed her production company, Excellent Cadaver.